The 10 Best Water Parks in Florida for 2026

 6. Legoland Water Park (Winter Haven)

-If your kids are between two and twelve, Legoland Water Park earns its spot on this list through sheer focus.
 Everything here is scaled for smaller humans.
 The slides are designed so a six-year-old feels brave, not scared.
 The Build-A-Raft Lazy River, where kids customize their own LEGO raft with soft foam bricks before floating, is one of the most creative family attractions at any water park in the country.

 The Joker Soaker is a giant interactive play structure with over 300 water features.
 LEGO Wave Pool has gentle waves appropriate for young swimmers.
-There's nothing here that will thrill a teenager, and that's entirely the point.
+There's nothing here that will thrill a teenager — and that's entirely the point.

 Tickets: Typically purchased as an add-on to Legoland admission, around $30 extra.
 Check Legoland Florida's site for bundle pricing.

 Best for: Young families.
 Kids under six especially will lose their minds here.
+See our best water parks for toddlers guide for more options.

 7. Rapids Water Park (Riviera Beach)

-South Florida's biggest water park is independently owned, which makes it an outlier on this list dominated by corporate chains.
 Rapids has been operating since the 1980s and they keep reinvesting.
 Brain Drain, a 45-foot funnel slide that spins you around the walls before dropping you into a splash pool, is a newer addition that holds up against anything in the Orlando parks.

-The pricing is noticeably lower than the Orlando parks.
 A family of four can visit Rapids for roughly half what they'd pay at Volcano Bay.
-For South Florida locals, that value proposition is hard to beat.

 Best for: South Florida locals and anyone visiting the Palm Beach area who doesn't want to drive to Orlando.